 So, you love live music, festivals and concerts.
 You’ve been hooked on the thrill of the live experience since your very first gig or club night.
 But, do you know that you can actually make this your career?
 Do you know the huge range of jobs that the live music industry can offer?

 SOUND CHECK is a new training programme from Future Yard in partnership with The Learning Foundry.
 The exciting course designed to introduce young people to the skills they need to pursue careers in the live music industry.
-It is open to young people aged 16 to 24 from the local area who have a passion for live music, and takes place within our dynamic music venue in Birkenhead.
+It is open to young people aged 16+ from the local area who have a passion for live music, and takes place within our dynamic music venue in Birkenhead.

 From sound engineers to event managers, lighting designers to box office, this brand new programme will introduce you to the range of job roles and skills you need to make your career in the live music industry.

 Based at our venue on Argyle Street in Birkenhead, Sound Check will support you to build your skills and knowledge in a real industry setting.
 A core programme of workshops runs alongside the opportunity to gain hands-on skills at live events.

 The live music industry is worth £1.1bn each year to the UK economy and is exported around the world.
 It has been growing at 10% year on year and offers hugely fulfilling creative careers across a range of job roles.

 Like many industries, COVID-19 provides a short term challenge.
 But, the live music industry remains a hugely significant industry locally, within the Liverpool City Region, and nationally.
 It will return, and Sound Check is an opportunity to develop the skills required to flourish within it as it does.